Home / Articles / Dividends

 FAQ

-Do tokenized US stocks on Binance pay dividends?
+Do Binance US stocks pay dividends?

 Why didn't cash appear in my account on the payout date?